sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

     ...
 ```

-Clearly, the assertions in the two scenario’s will behave differently.
+Clearly, the assertions in the two scenario's will behave differently.
 Hence, the code is nondeterministic. *QED*

 In summary, the example is nondeterministic regardless of the type of the assignments.
 The problem with either type is very similar, and the possible fixes are the same: reversing the order of the assignments, or suspending the `TEST` process before the assertion.

 ## Proper Verilog

 In one members-only forum, I received completely opposite reactions to my previous post.
-One engineer with a lot of credentials in verification acknowledged the issues and conceded that “Verilog race conditions  have occasionally caused me to lose a day or two chasing them down.”
-Another engineer, also with significant credentials, claimed that he had “never encountered this issue with properly written Verilog.”
+One engineer with a lot of credentials in verification acknowledged the issues and conceded that "Verilog race conditions  have occasionally caused me to lose a day or two chasing them down."
+Another engineer, also with significant credentials, claimed that he had "never encountered this issue with properly written Verilog."

 Such opposite reactions can only be explained by a fundamental difference in perspective.
 There are only two mainstream HDLs.
 Many hardware designers will only be proficient in a single HDL during their career.
 It is understandable that they identify digital design with designing in that particular HDL.

-Therefore, when a commentator tells me that nondeterminism is something that one has to understand, “just like other aspects of digital design”, that may sound logical from a Verilog-centric perspective.
+Therefore, when a commentator tells me that nondeterminism is something that one has to understand, "just like other aspects of digital design", that may sound logical from a Verilog-centric perspective.
 However, from my perspective it is misleading, as nondeterminism is merely a language design choice of one particular HDL.

-Likewise, when a commentator asserts that the issue does not exist for “properly written Verilog”, that may sound logical to him.
+Likewise, when a commentator asserts that the issue does not exist for "properly written Verilog", that may sound logical to him.
 But what I see is a circular argument that tries to  label any language design issue as incompetence of its users.
-The obvious question is how often he has to deal with “improperly written Verilog", that would simply not exist if the language had been deterministic.
+The obvious question is how often he has to deal with "improperly written Verilog", that would simply not exist if the language had been deterministic.

 ## Where are the benefits?